-If long-term financing is your concern, the Office of Financial Aids administers state, federal and institutional funds.
-Typically, financial aid applications for an academic year must be submitted early in the preceding winter term.
+If long-term financing is your concern, the Office of Financial Aid administers state, federal and institutional funds.
+Typically, financial aid applications for an academic year must be submitted early in the preceding spring semester.
 Funds are awarded on a first come, first served basis.
 If funds have been committed or spent, long-term student loans, Pell Grants and work opportunities may be your best alternatives.
-Contact the Office of Financial Aids for more information.
+Contact the Office of Financial Aid for more information.